 For me, it all starts here.
 To cook a meal for others is to give a gift.
-When I cook I share my passion with guests and the meal experience matters just as much as the food.
+When I cook I’m sharing my passion with my guests and the meal experience matters just as much as the food.
 I want my guests to feel at ease, to have a good time, to feel happiness in the moment.
 In my day job as a company director and advisor I always remind people that business, like life, is all about how you make people feel.
 Cooking and entertaining is the same.
-What’s always most meaningful is creating positive, uplifting experiences and relationships.
+What’s always most meaningful is creating positive, uplifting experiences, and celebrating joy and friendships.

 Food itself evokes memories and affords new experiences.
 This can make a meal an invitation to revisit familiar places or discover new ones.
 It's ephemeral and sharing our reactions to aromas, textures and tastes often communicates a memory imbued with as much emotion as a sense of flavour.
 If I can activate all the senses with food and drink, the company and ambiance, and send my guests home with a shared memorable experience then I am also happy.